 "Did the wart go away?"

-it.
-Probably rubbing it with stump water or castor oil or tying a horsehair around it would
+top of it.
+Probably rubbing it with stump water or castor oil or tying a horsehair

-asked if they could run a loop from one of their long distance lines into my house so that
+and asked if they could run a loop from one of their long distance lines into my

-and I had no trouble getting it down on paper.
+per minute, and I had no trouble getting it down on paper.
 Apparently it was concerned

 They thanked me and took the message I had scribbled down for them.
 Two weeks later

 "Ham radio really involved you in some interesting things."